 Students with working memory difficulties may struggle with the initial encoding that precedes consolidation.
 Breaking content into smaller chunks and providing external supports, such as notes or graphic organisers, helps ensure adequate encoding.

-Teachers can translate consolidation research into practice by structuring lessons with built-in consolidation time, scheduling reviews to coincide with consolidation windows, and educating students about memory processes.
+Teachers can translate consolidation research into practise by structuring lessons with built-in consolidation time, scheduling reviews to coincide with consolidation windows, and educating students about memory processes.
 Practical applications include ending lessons with summary activities, assigning reflective homework before sleep, and using next-day warm-ups to reactivate previous learning.
 Understanding the biological basis helps teachers make evidence-informed decisions about timing and sequencing instruction.

-Essential papers include Dudai's reviews on consolidation theory, Rasch and Born's work on sleep and memory, and Roediger's research on retrieval practice and consolidation.
+Essential papers include Dudai's reviews on consolidation theory, Rasch and Born's work on sleep and memory, and Roediger's research on retrieval practise and consolidation.
 These foundational works provide accessible explanations of consolidation mechanisms and their educational implications.
 Teachers can also explore practical guides that translate neuroscience findings into classroom applications.

 The following papers provide deeper exploration of memory consolidation and its educational implications.